black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 52
 Update your console statement to use bracket notation to access the property "Number of legs" of the cat object.

+# Step 53
+Later on in the curriculum, you will dive deeper into objects.
+But for now, it is time to apply what you have learned to your role playing game.

+Start by deleting your cat object and console statement.